nebrius/request-inspector/server/README.md

 these microservices?
 Enter Request Inspector.

 Request inspector works by adding a header to all HTTP requests that is then used to track the request through multiple systems.
-Request inspector also uses the new Async Hooks API in Node.js to track that request through asynchronous calls locally.
+Request inspector also uses continuation local storage in Node.js to track that request through asynchronous calls locally.
 This data is then sent to a special Request Inspector server which aggregates and correlates all of this data.